xiangjuner/EE-note/README.md

 # ATLAS LaTeX

 ATLAS LaTeX class, style files and templates to typeset notes and papers.
-See ChangeLog or Git log for history of changes.
+See CHANGELOG.md or Git log for history of changes.

 *Responsible:* Ian Brock (Ian.Brock@cern.ch)